-Course Number and Name: EMS 1163 Emerg gency Medic al Technicia an I (EMT) Description: An introductory course in the foundational concepts of the Emergency Med Services.
-Lecture will include topics in the history of EMS, well-being of the EMT, medical-legal issues, communication, documentation, A&P, Pathophysiology, life-span development, patient assessment, and vital signs Laboratory experience will include training in patient assessment and vital signs.
-Hour Breakdown: Semester Credit Hours Lecture Lab Clinical Contact Hours 3 1 2 3 90
+Course Number and Name: EMS 1163 Emergency Medical Technician I (EMT)

+Description: An introductory course in the foundational concepts of the Emergency Medical

+Services.
+Lecture will include topics in the history of EMS, well-being of the

+EMT, medical-legal issues, communication, documentation, A&P,

+Pathophysiology, life-span development, patient assessment, and vital signs.
+Laboratory experience will include training in patient assessment and vital signs.

+Hour Breakdown: Semester Credit Hours Lecture Lab Clinical Contact Hours

 - 1. Applies fundamental knowledge of the EMS system, safety/well-being of the EMT, and medical/legal and ethical issues to the provision of emergency care. - 2.
-Applies fundamental knowledge of the anatomy and function of all human systems to the practice of EMS. - 3.
+Applies fundamental knowledge of the anatomy and function of all human systems to the practice of EMS - 3.
 Uses foundational anatomical and medical terms and abbreviations in written and oral communication with colleagues and other health care professionals. - 4.
 Applies fundamental knowledge of the pathophysiology of respiration and perfusion to patient assessment and management. - 5.
 Applies fundamental knowledge of life span development to patient assessment and management. - 6.
 Uses simple knowledge of the principles of illness and injury prevention in emergency care. - 7.
-Applies fundamental knowledge of the medications that the EMT may assist/administer to a patient during an emergency. - 8.
-Applies knowledge (fundamental depth, foundational breadth) of anatomy and physiology to patient assessment and management in order to assure a patent airway, adequate mechanical ventilation, and respiration for patients of all ages. - 9.
+Applies fundamental knowledge of the medications that the EMT may assist/administer to a patient - 8. during an emergency. - Applies knowledge (fundamental depth, foundational breadth) of anatomy and physiology to patient assessment and management in order to assure a patent airway, adequate mechanical ventilation, and respiration for patients of all ages. - 10.
 Applies scene information and patient assessment findings (scene size-up, primary and secondary assessment, patient history, reassessment) to guide emergency management.

+Course Number and Name: EMS 1174 Emergency Medical Technician II (EMT)

+Description: A continuation of the content in EMS 1133 focusing on the incorporation of foundational concepts toward the recognition, stabilization, and transport of patients of all age ranges experiencing medical and traumatic emergencies.
+Ambulance operations and special considerations will also be discussed.

-Course Number and Name: EMS 1174 EI mergency Medic al Techni ician II (EMT) Description: ne incorporation of on, and transport of natic emergencies. o be discussed.
-Hour Breakdown: Semester Credit H ours Lecture Lab Clinical Contact Hours 3 1 2 3 90 Prerequisite: Instructor Approve ed
+Hour Breakdown: Semester Credit Hours Lecture Lab Clinical Contact Hours

 - 1. Applies a fundamental knowledge of the causes, pathophysiology, and management of shock, respiratory failure or arrest, cardiac failure or arrest, and post-resuscitation management. - 2.
 Applies fundamental knowledge to provide basic emergency care and transportation based on assessment findings for an acutely ill patient. - 3.
 Applies fundamental knowledge to provide basic emergency care and transportation based on assessment findings for an acutely injured patient. - 4.
 Applies a fundamental knowledge of growth, development, aging and assessment findings to provide basic emergency care and transportation for a patient with special needs. - 5.
-Knowledge of operational roles and responsibilities to ensure patient, public, and personnel safety
+Knowledge of operational roles and responsibilities to ensure patient, public, and personnel safety skill set of the Emergency Medical Technician.
+History of EMS, Well-Being of the EMT, medical legal issues, communication and documentation will be expanded to the role of the paramedic.
+This course includes the theory related to intravenous/intraosseous access, medication administration, patient assessment, and introductory pharmacological calculations.
+It also includes a laboratory experience designed to give psychomotor experience to the theoretical concepts developed in the lecture.